The Fiction of Edith Wharton and F. Scott Fitzgerald

 Professor Emeritus

-Charles Scruggs is an emeritus professor of American literature at the University of Arizona.
+CHARLES SCRUGGS is a Distinguished Professor Emeritus of American literature at the University of Arizona.
 He has written books and articles on African-American Literature and film, and he is presently working on a book on Claude McKay, a Harlem Renaissance novelist and poet.
-He has also published articles on Richard Wright, Ralph Ellison, James Baldwin, Ernest Hemingway, John Fowles, Raymond Chandler, Alexander Pope, Jonathan Swift and on American film.
+He has also published articles on Richard Wright, Ralph Ellison, James Baldwin, Ernest Hemingway, John Fowles, Raymond Chandler, Alexander Pope, Jonathan Swift, and American film.

 Location